 Note: The department conducts extensive publicity on the application deadlines beginning several months prior to any deadline.
 Application deadline dates are published in news releases, the department web site at http://dnr.wi.gov, hunting license outlet handouts, and pertinent hunting regulation pamphlets.
-Department service center hours may way by location. center hours may vary by location.
+Department service center hours may vary by location.

-3. If a maximum of 4 persons wish to hunt together, each shall complete an application form for individual permits and submit them together in a single envelope clearly marked "group application" on the outside.
+- 3. If a maximum of 4 persons wish to hunt together, each shall complete an application form for individual permits and submit them together in a single envelope clearly marked "group application" on the outside.
 The group application shall be treated as one application for purpose of random selection or consideration for a permit.
-If a group contains persons who unsuccessfully applied for sharp-tailed grouse hunting permits in the previous year, and persons who successfully applied or did not apply for sharp-tailed grouse permits the previous year, the group will be placed in the preference category of those who successfully applied in the previous year.

-(c) Permittee selection procedures for oversubscribed units.
-If the number of applications for permits for a management unit exceeds the number of available permits in that unit, successful applicants shall be randomly selected according to the preference (d) Carcass tag issuance.
+If a group contains persons who unsuccessfully applied for sharp-tailed grouse hunting permits in the previous year, and persons who successfully applied or did not apply for sharp-tailed grouse permits the previous year, the group will be placed in the preference category of those who successfully applied in the previous year. - (c) Permittee selection procedures for oversubscribed units.
+If the number of applications for permits for a management unit exceeds the number of available permits in that unit, successful applicants shall be randomly selected according to the preference system established in s.
+29.192 (2), Stats. - (d) Carcass tag issuance.
 1. 'Oversubscribed units.'
-Each successful applicant for a sharp-tailed grouse hunting permit shall be issued a carcass tag by the department.

-2. 'Undersubscribed units.'
-If the number of applications is less than the available permits for a management unit, the department may:

-a.
-Randomly issue successful applicants additional carcass tags; or b.
-Make available to any person the remaining permits for the unit on a first-come, first-serve basis; or c.
+Each successful applicant for a sharp-tailed grouse hunting permit shall be issued a carcass tag by the department. - 2.
+'Undersubscribed units.'
+If the number of applications is less than the available permits for a management unit, the department may: - a.
+Randomly issue successful applicants additional carcass tags; or - b.
+Make available to any person the remaining permits for the unit on a first-come, first-serve basis; or - c.
 Use both procedures described in subd.
-2. a. and b.

-(e) Permit and carcass tag restrictions.
-1. Permits and carcass tags issued under this section are only valid for the unit indicated on the permit during the open season established for sharp-tailed grouse.

-2. Permits or carcass tags issued under this section may not be transferred to or used by any person other than the permittee.
+2. a. and b. - (e) Permit and carcass tag restrictions.
+1. Permits and carcass tags issued under this section are only valid for the unit indicated on the permit during the open season established for sharp-tailed grouse. - 2.
+Permits or carcass tags issued under this section may not be transferred to or used by any person other than the permittee. - (2) TAGGING PROCEDURE.
+No person may possess a sharp-tailed grouse in violation of the requirements for possession and transportation established under s.
+NR 10.08 (7) and for tagging established under s.
+NR 10.085. - (3) HARVEST QUOTA.

-(2) TAGGING PROCEDURE. (a) Carcass tag use.
-When a sharptailed grouse is killed and before it is carried by hand or transported in any manner, the hunter shall:

-1. Immediately validate the carcass tag in the manner indicated by the department on the carcass tag.
-Failure to follow the validation procedure in this manner invalidates the tag

-2. Completely attach and seal the carcass tag around the leg of the sharp-tailed grouse in the manner indicated by the department on the carcass tag

-(b) Transportation and possession.
-No person may possess or transport a sharp-tailed grouse unless the person has lawfully killed and tagged it.

-(3) HARVEST QUOTA.
 The number of sharp-tailed grouse hunting permits or carcass tags issued annually for units described in s.
 NR 10.28 shall be based on the annual sharp-tailed grouse harvest quotas established for these units.
-The department shall base its determination of the annual harvest quota for each unit upon:

-(a) The estimated size and distribution of sharp-tailed grouse populations.

-(b) Trends in sharp-tailed grouse hunter numbers and hunter success rates.

-(c) A maximum allowable harvest of no more than 25% of the

-projected fall population.
-History: Cr.
+The department shall base its determination of the annual harvest quota for each unit upon: - (a) The estimated size and distribution of sharp-tailed grouse populations. - (b) Trends in sharp-tailed grouse hunter numbers and hunter success rates. - (c) A maximum allowable harvest of no more than 25% of the projected fall population. - History: Cr.
 Register, June, 1997, No. 498, eff.
 7-1-97; CR 05-031: am.
 (1) (b) 2.
 Register October 2005 No. 598, eff.
-11-1-05.
+11-1-05; EmR1613: emerg. r. and recr.
+(2), eff.
+3-12-16; CR 17-061: r. and recr.
+(2) Register February 2018 No. 746, eff.
+3-1-18.

 NR 10.275 State park trapping, small game and migratory game bird hunting.
 No person may hunt game species listed in s.
-NR 10.01 (1), (2) (a), (c), (e), (g), (3) (a), (bt), (c), (f) or (h) on the state owned or managed portions of Governor Dodge, Mill Bluff, or Mirror Lake state parks except as provided in this section and as established under s.
-29.089 (1m), Stats..
-No person may trap on the state owned portions of state parks except as provided in this section and as established under s.
-29.089 (1m), Stats.
-Portions of the properties listed may be posted closed to trapping and, small game and migratory bird hunting.
+NR 10.01 (1), (2) (a), (c), (e), (g), (3) (a), (bt), (c), (f) or (h) on the state owned or managed portions of Governor